Mukul1127/Minecraft-Java-Flags/README.md

 <br>

 # Picking the correct Java version
-While any Java Distributor will work just fine, you may run into compatibility issues depending on the java version you use.
-Refer to the following table to choose the correct version:
+While any Java Distributor will work just fine, you must choose the corect version, though trial and error, I have determined that this table shows the latest version of java that each version of the game can run.

 | Minecraft Version | Vanilla + Jarmods | Fabric + Related | Forge + Related |
 |-------------------|-------------------|------------------|-----------------|